nandinihegde/Starbucks_Capstone_project/README.md

 ## Results
 Based on our analysis we found that Starbucks customer demographic is middle aged to older folks with a annual income <$100000.
-Women tend to respond to offers more and social media have the highest responses.
-Finally we identified that BOGO offers have the highest gains for Starbucks
+Discount offers have the maximum number of reactions from customers.

 ## Licensing, Authors, Acknowledgements
 Dataset credits to Starbucks.